 Why not?
 There's not enough consumer and/or business demand to justify the costs and frequency of flights between Bermuda and the Caribbean.
 Bermuda subsidizes airlines flying to and from Bermuda and may not wish to dilute their effect on Bermuda by seeing them go to competing jurisdictions.
 Those other islands also subsidize their flights and don't wish to share them for similar reasons.
 Most tourists and businesspeople want to get from A to B directly and as fast as possible, not via other jurisdictions.
 Landing slots and principal markets from where airlines fly to Bermuda may also be factors.
 Bermuda gets 85% or so of its tourists from the USA, 5% from Canada, 4% from the UK and rest of the world combined.
 Business practicalities in ways outlined above likely rule the airlines and where they go.
 Yes, many years ago, until about the 1960s, British Airways operated a flight between London, Bermuda and Barbados but what was practical and profitable then is not the case now.
 Bermuda's present BA service is always full as Bermuda is a world international business insurance centre and for this alone is probably hugely more profitable than its pre-1960s service from London to Bermuda and the Caribbean.

 Bermuda should not suffer any reduction in flights to and from the US as a result of a mega-deal merger between American Airlines and US Airways.
 Currently both carriers connect the Island to five separate US cities.
 Neither flies on the same route, making it less likely that a service will be consolidated as a result of a $11 billion merger, which is in its final stages of negotiation.
 The new entity will retain the American Airlines name and become the world’s biggest carrier with annual revenue of $38.69 billion based on 2012 figures.
 Bermuda is likely to see minimal change, if any, to the services it presently enjoys from the two airlines.
 American Airlines currently connects the Island to New York and Miami, while US Airways links Bermuda to Philadelphia, Charlotte and Washington.
-A spokesman for American Airlines said: “At this time, we have no plans to reduce service.
-The service these two carriers provide into Bermuda are not duplicative.
-The goal of the merger is to provide additional service for our valued customers.
-These two examples [of separate cities being served] are exactly part of the synergy this merger provides.
-While we do not speculate on future pricing, Bermuda’s service by both carriers today remains very competitive.”
-Doug Parker, chief executive of US Airways, will run the new airline.
-He said: “One of the really nice things is how complementary the route networks are.
-Of the 900 routes, only 12 have any overlap, which is phenomenal.
-We are going to need to keep all the hubs in place, the cities we fly to we will need to continue to fly to.”
-It is estimated the new airline will generate $900 million of additional revenue and benefit from savings of around $150 million.
 American is currently the third largest US airline, while US Airways is the fifth.
-Together they will eclipse the world’s current number one carrier United Continental, with an estimated annual revenue of $38.69 billion more than $1.5 billion ahead of their biggest rival.
-American Airlines CEO Tom Horton is to become the chairman of the new airline.
-He said the airlines do not expect to have to divest any assets to secure US antitrust approval, or to have difficulty winning endorsement from the European Union competition regulators.
-Whether or not prices will rise as a direct result of the merger remains to be seen.
-Analysts point to the past mergers between Delta and Northwest, and United Airlines and Continental, which did result in price rises on some routes.
-The new airline plans to take delivery of 607 new aircraft, including 517 narrow-body aircraft and 90 wide-body international aircraft, most of which will be equipped with advanced in-seat in-flight entertainment systems, in-flight Wi-Fi, and four to six inches of additional legroom.
-Combining of the two carriers to form a new American, should mean that loyalty programme members have more opportunities to earn and redeem miles from an expanded global network of routes and partnerships.
-Until the two airlines are officially merged, each company’s frequent-flier programmes will continue to earn benefits for passengers as normal.
-Details of a consolidation of the programmes will be given at a later date, the companies said.
-American will remain in the Oneworld airline marketing group that includes British Airways.
+American Airlines CEO Tom Horton became the chairman of the new airline.
+Other recent mergers were between Delta and Northwest, and United Airlines and Continental, which did result in price rises on some routes.
+The new merged AA/USAir American Airline has new aircraft, most of which have advanced in-seat in-flight entertainment systems, in-flight Wi-Fi, and four to six inches of additional legroom.
+American remains in the Oneworld airline marketing group that includes British Airways.
 US airways is a member of the Star Alliance led by United.

 Airlines flying from Bermuda are not required under Bermuda law, as they are required in the UK since January 2008 and Europe earlier under their laws, to include compulsory taxes and charges in their headline prices.

-Bermuda has no airline of its own - although this was not always the case - see Bermuda's Aviation Pioneers.
+Bermuda has no international regularly scheduled airline of its own - although this was not always the case - see Bermuda's Aviation Pioneers.
 The last one was Eagle Airlines (Bermuda) Ltd in the late 1950s.

 It is NOT in the Caribbean.
 The International Air Transport Association (IATA) refers to it rightly as in North America.
 Bermuda is 568 miles east of North Carolina, 693 miles south east of New York (with direct daily connections by air), 729 miles south of Nova Scotia (with a seasonal once-weekly direct connection by air), 770 miles south east of Boston (with a direct daily connection by air), 788 miles north east of Nassau (no direct connection by air but via the USA), 1115 miles south east of Toronto (with a direct daily connection by air), 1290 miles north of Puerto Rico (no direct connection by air but via the USA), 2055 miles from Winnipeg (no direct connection by air but via Toronto) and 2996 miles from London, England (with a direct six times a week in summer and three times a week in winter connection by air).